satansdeer/satansdeer.github.com/content/legacy-posts/why-you-should-use-transform-class-properties-plugin/index.md

 <button onClick={e => this.openPopup(e)}>
 ```

-Both of these require additional hassle, look ugly and have performance implications as you basically reallocate the function on every render.
+Both of these require additional hassle, look ugly and have performance implications as you reallocate the function on every render.

 ## Summary

 This is why you better use class level properties.
 And by the way there is a [proposal about class fields](https://github.com/tc39/proposal-class-fields) for future JS versions and it's already __Stage 3__.
-That means that it's very likely to become part of the language.
+That means that it's likely to become part of the language.

 If you are interested in learning new Javascript features (maybe even ones that are not included yet) – make sure to subscribe to my mailing list: